spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines.md

 2. Replace the core method with the custom one you've created in the previous step.

-When the core method is overriden with a custom one, re-evaluate the code.
+When the core method is overridden with a custom one, re-evaluate the code.
 The same error shouldn't be returned.

 ## Private API class was extended or used